mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 The cost-benefit analysis becomes less grim when considering that, generally, performance constraints on the kinds of single-threaded, synchronous programs written in high-level languages are effectively inconsequential.
 If we can glue our operating systems together with Python, there's certainly no need to fear the performance of Elixir in these contexts.

 Additionally, in the domain these languages are designed for, they look far more appealing next to their competitors.
 Benchmarks in general are difficult to run well, and even more difficult to trust.
 That said, if you've the time and curiosity, [this article](https://www.erlang-solutions.com/blog/comparing-elixir-vs-java/) demonstrates the broad comparison of a BEAM language against a non-BEAM language in a context that is relevant (network-bound, mixed-workload, concurrent systems).
+In time I imagine that the [aforementioned decline](#finding-footholds) of Koomey's Law will play a role in seeing languages which parallelise processes more easily become more performant in ways others can't.

 ## Summit

-If you'll excuse the irony of closing with a variation on an aphorism after the smug first paragraph of the previous section, one might say that ["Every sufficiently complicated distributed program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of the BEAM."](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule)
+If you'll excuse the irony of closing with a variation on an aphorism after the smug first paragraph of the [previous section](#do-not-look-down), one might say that ["Every sufficiently complicated distributed program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of the BEAM."](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule)